PamelaZuni/PamelaZuni/README.md

 ### Pamela

-✨ Self-taught in coding, I specialize in front-end development.
+✨ Self-taught code, specializing in front-end development.
 Passionate about the tech world and digital communications, I love participating in projects where I can develop products or services using new technologies.
 My most recent project was with L'Oreal, where I had the opportunity to work with a team to develop a device integrated with AI for reading scalp conditions.

 ### Let's Connect